nice-game-hints/zniw-adventure/Undercave/torch.md

 There might be something you overlooked on the ground.

 ## What else is in this cave?
-A flat stone (AKA Pyrite) is laying on the right side of the smelly cave.
+A flat stone (AKA Pyrite) is laying on the ground close to the petroleum seep.

 # Now what?
 Explore further to the right - this cave is deep!